11. Matrices and Other Arraysļ

 .

-Arrays built upon atomic vectors other than numeric ones are possible too.
-For instance, later we will stress that comparisons featuring matrices are performed elementwisely, which results in logical matrices:
+Arrays built on atomic vectors other than numeric ones are possible too.
+For instance, we will later stress that comparisons featuring matrices are performed elementwisely.
+They spawn logical matrices:

 A >= 3